dojo/docs/dojox/encoding/crypto/SimpleAES.rst

 Unlike other crypto implementations within DojoX Encoding, the SimpleAES implementation is hard-coded using a modified version of CBC (Cipher Block Chaining) mode, along with a non-standard formatting.
-The reasons for this are because of eventual plans to use this implementation (modified from the implementation by Brad Neuberg for `dojox.off <dojox/off>`_ (within the "private" `dojox.sql <dojox/sql>`_ project) to refactor and replace dojox.sql.
+The reasons for this are because of eventual plans to use this implementation, modified from the implementation by Brad Neuberg for `dojox.off <dojox/off>`_ (within the "private" `dojox.sql <dojox/sql>`_ project) to refactor and replace dojox.sql.